thanos-io/thanos/docs/components/query.md

                                  verification on server side. (tls.NoClientCert)
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to disable TLS
+      --grpc-server-tls-min-version="1.3"
+                                 TLS supported minimum version for gRPC server.
+                                 If no version is specified, it'll default to 1.3.
+Allowed values: ["1.0", "1.1", "1.2",
+                                 "1.3"]
   -h, --help                     Show context-sensitive help (also try
                                  --help-long and --help-man).
       --http-address="0.0.0.0:10902"